sgofferj/TAK-ADSB-ID/Readme.md

 To assist middlewares with displaying special civilian aircraft, I am developing some conventions for the source files:

-- EMS aircraft will have their operator field in the format "EMS (operator)".
+- ~~EMS aircraft will have their operator field in the format "EMS (operator)".~~
-- SAR aircraft will have their operator field in the format "SAR (operator)".
+- ~~SAR aircraft will have their operator field in the format "SAR (operator)".~~
-- Law enforcement aircraft will have their operator field in the format "LEO (operator)".
+- ~~Law enforcement aircraft will have their operator field in the format "LEO (operator)".~~

+As of 2025-06-24 I switched to hashtags which is supported out of the box by ATAK and WinTAK.

 ## json